Arkeetina/route-app/README.md

 # route-app

-React/Redux app for dispalying a route on Google map
+React/Redux app for displaying a route on Google map

 ## Installing